spatialos/gdk-for-unity/docs/modules/qbi-helper/intro-to-qbi.md

   * [Workers in the GDK]({{urlRoot}}/reference/concepts/worker)
 ")%>

-This page provides a quick overview of the key primitives in Query-based interest.
+This page provides a quick overview of the key primitives in query-based interest.

 ## Interest